 typed language.
 The JSON passed from our client code will just be a JSON object containing a

-single top level field which is an array containing the hex codes of the colours in our site
+single top level field, which is an array containing the hex codes of the colours in our site

-remember to add other fields as the API changes for the code to continue compiling successfully!
+fields as the API changes for the code to continue compiling successfully!

 The final function is where the main work gets started.
 The code in lines 28 – 29 relies on us defining the ClientRequest struct we just discussed.
 The result will also contain an array.
-This will just have one element
+This will just have one

-for each unique colour combination:
+element for each unique colour combination:

-You see in line 38 it is pretty easy to generate a JSON response, using
+You see in line 38 it is pretty easy to generate a JSON response,

-server side validation of inputs.
+add more server side validation of inputs.

 The final, missing piece of the serverless puzzle is our Cargo.toml file.
-This tells the compiler what to call the output binary (make sure this matches the name you
+This tells the compiler what to call the output binary (make sure this matches the name

-use in the Makefile):
+you use in the Makefile):